Mononofu/go_guessing/README.md

-A website to practice predicting which moves are good, in the game of Go.
+A website to improve your Go playing skills by training to predict which moves are good.
 [Try it now](https://mononofu.github.io/go_guessing/).

 A traditional approach is to study games of professional players, and the moves they played.
 Putting this into an app, we could try to guess the next move in a game.
 However, this is not ideal: there can be more than one good next move, and ideally we would also like to know much worse an incorrect guess was.